varnishcache/varnish-cache/doc/sphinx/users-guide/increasing-your-hitrate.rst

 ~~~~~~~~~~~~~~~~~

 `lwp-request` is tool that is a part of The World-Wide Web library for Perl.
 It's a
-couple of really basic programs that can execute a HTTP request and
+couple of really basic programs that can execute an HTTP request and
 show you the result.
 We mostly use the two programs, ``GET`` and ``HEAD``.

 vg.no was the first site to use Varnish and the people running Varnish